criteo-cookbooks/wsus-server/README.md

 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

+*NB.* do not change the version in the metadata nor update the changelog.
+This'll be done by one of the cookbook maintainer.

 License and Authors
 -------------------
 Authors: [Baptiste Courtois][author] (<b.courtois@criteo.com>)